perry1291/Hands-free-HCI-for-Smarter-Workspaces/README.md

 # Hands-free Human–Computer Interaction for Smarter Workspaces

-An AI-powered Human–Computer Interaction (HCI) system that enables users to interact with computers using **voice commands**, **hand gestures**, and **computer vision**, eliminating the need for traditional input devices such as keyboards and mice.
+An AI-powered Human–Computer Interaction (HCI) system that enables users to interact with computers using **voice commands**, **hand gestures**, and **computer vision**, eliminating the need for traditional input devices such as keyboard and mouse.

 The project integrates a virtual AI assistant, gesture-controlled presentation system, and intelligent virtual whiteboard into a unified desktop application for touch-free productivity.